|

 2000 years ago on this island in the middle of the river.
 Now

-it’s an island of peace in the midst of the capital, covered
+it’s an island of peace in the midst of the capital.
+It's covered

-the even smaller and quieter island, Ile St Louis, which –
+Cross directly from Ile de la Cité to smaller and quieter, Ile St Louis, which –

 surprisingly – is mainly residential and has almost a village